Black Thursday: New Cost-of-Living Crisis for British Households

 - Take out cover now.
 We saw Rent Guarantee Insurance leave the shelves during the pandemic, just when it was most needed, so don’t wait for the cost of living crisis to get even worse.
 RGI will protect you if your tenant falls into arrears.

 - Monitor your budget.
 Now is the time to start counting the pennies.
 Make sure you are keeping on top of your expenses and adjusting your outgoings down as much as you possibly can.
 Look for free or lower priced solutions when it comes to listing your property and storing your legal certification.
-A move to Mashroom, with our free package, could save you a lot in the long run.
+A move to Mashroom, with our packages, could save you a lot in the long run.

 - Get on top of your mortgage.
 Interest rates could go up again, so if you were thinking about getting a new buy-to-let or remortgage, get your call booked in as soon as possible so you aren’t caught out by further increases